 On January 20, get ready to ‘havarti’ a ‘gouda’ time, because it’s National Cheese Lover’s Day!
 Have you ever wondered how the first human discovered cheese?
 We’ve wondered that too, and we’ll probably never find out.
 All we know is that it was love at first bite; when the first human tasted the salty, tangy, delicious goodness of cheese, they were hooked.
 And we can definitively say that human history was forever changed.
 Cheese might have had mysterious beginnings over 7,000 years ago, but it’s insanely popular today.
 In the U.S, one-third of all milk produced in this country goes into cheese production.
 It’s a multi-billion dollar industry!
 We’re ready to celebrate it.

-How to Celebrate National Cheese Lover's Day
+National Cheese Lover's Day Activities

 1. Dare to go beyond cheddar